This chapter focuses on the 20th century print media and the 21st century impacts of the digital revolution on print media.

 - An older generation’s voice: What was Will Irwin on about when he talked about newspapers speaking with the voice of an older generation?
 Have you heard this sort of criticism about other media in the modern era?
-Compare what Irwin had to say with the last post by Austin Tice, the US journalist missing in Syria in August, 2012.

 - Roosevelt on Muckraking: Teddy Roosevelt encouraged the muckrakers before he became president, but afterwards warned that they were going too far.
 Why do you suppose he took that position?